StackExchange/StackExchange.Precompilation/README.md

 - run BuildAndPack.ps1 (requires a console with VS env vars in your PATH, I recommend powershell with Posh-VsVars)
 - setup a nuget source pointing at .\packages\obj
 - after that you can update the packages StackExchange.Precompilation in your target project from the packages\obj source
-- this gives you local *-alpha{timestamp} suffixed packages instead of the *-beta{build} ones produced by the CI build
+- this gives you local *-local{timestamp} suffixed packages instead of the *-alpha{build} ones produced by the CI build
 - PROTIP: if you want to attach an debugger to the compilation of your project or any of the Test.* projects, add a `System.Diagnostics.Debugger.Launch()` statement somewhere in the code ;)
+- CI *-alpha{build} packages are available via an appveyor nuget feed https://ci.appveyor.com/nuget/stackexchange-precompilation-0ok3kf175b2j/